 JLI pursues these outcomes through network building, research, curriculum development, and advocacy.
 LEAH is building a network of current and former jailhouse lawyers to share knowledge and build a movement.
 LEAH collects information directly from current and former jailhouse lawyers on their access to legal education, training, and resources, and what support they need to strengthen their work.
 JLI uses this information to develop training curricula for jailhouse lawyers and law clerks to improve their substantive legal knowledge as well as research, counselling, interviewing and conflict resolution skills.
 JLI also advocates for increased access to legal materials in jails and prisons as well as improved State-wide law clerk training programs.

-JLI is working in partnership with the Prison Reform and Education Project (PREP)'s Prison Teaching Project, to strengthen the legal education curriculum offered to people incarcerated in New York state prisons.
+JLI is working in partnership with NYU Law's EPIC's Prison Teaching Project, to strengthen the legal education curriculum offered to people incarcerated in New York state prisons.

 The Legal Empowerment & Advocacy Hub